odubno/the-go-programming-language/README.md

 # the-go-programming-language

 This is my sand box for learning and experimenting with Go.
+Here, I document several sources that I use to get familiar with Go.

-Each chapter directory is from `The Go Programming Language` by Alan A. A. Donovan and Brian W. Kerninghan.
-Below, you'll find some notes that I wrote down as I went through each chapter.
+- `go_programming_book/` directory contains notes and exercises found in `The Go Programming Language` by Alan A. A. Donovan and Brian W. Kerninghan.

-The `failing_forward` directory contains work from tutorials made by Mike Van Sickle [Failing Forward - YouTube](https://www.youtube.com/watch?v=OSPNUKoN81o&list=PLq9Ra239pNZC0MgMN4j6ZiPHv_c0UPnBX).
+- `failing_forward/` contains work from tutorials made by Mike Van Sickle [Failing Forward - YouTube](https://www.youtube.com/watch?v=OSPNUKoN81o&list=PLq9Ra239pNZC0MgMN4j6ZiPHv_c0UPnBX).
 It goes over the workflow using Go and its tools.
 Each subdirectory has a `main.go`; there you'll find my code and notes.

-The `exercism` directory contains work from excercises found on [exercism.io](https://exercism.io/profiles/odubno).
+- `exercism/` contains work from excercises found on [exercism.io](https://exercism.io/profiles/odubno).

 ## chapter 1